 If your assets are worth more than the exemption amounts, a Chapter 13 could be a better option as it would allow you to keep your property and pay the “over-exempt” value to the trustee to be split between your unsecured creditors.
 If you were to file a Chapter 7 case in such a situation, the risk is that the Chapter 7 trustee would sell those assets and use the funds to pay your creditors.
-By filing a Chapter 13 instead, you retain possession and control over the assets without any sale being held, and the creditors receive the value that they would have received in a Chapter 7.
+By filing a Chapter 13 instead, you retain possession and control over the assets without any sale being held, and the creditors receive the value they would have received in a Chapter 7.

 1. You’re Not Going to Lose Everything

 Most Chapter 7 cases are deemed “no-asset” cases, meaning the debtor (you) gives up no possessions.
 The Bankruptcy Code allows a certain dollar amount of protection for different property (homestead, vehicle, household goods, etc.).
 Most people can value their property within those exemption amounts.

 2. Your Financial Life Will Be Exposed

 Bankruptcy schedules are an extensive package of paperwork that lists all of your debts, income, assets, expenses, and recent transactions.
 Additionally, at a meeting of your creditors, the appointed bankruptcy trustee will ask you very personal financially-related questions in an open room.
 If you’re not ready to have your personal finances analyzed intensely, bankruptcy may not be for you.
 Full financial disclosure is part of the price that you pay in exchange for the discharge of your debts.

 3. Chapter 7 is Potentially a Faster Liquidation of Your Debts